noisebridge/rfid-access-control/software/firmware/README.md

      # The following, lower-case letters read state, don't modify
      ?       : Prints help.
+     n       : Read name of terminal as set with 'N'. s       : Read stats.
      e<msg>  : Just echo back given message.
 Useful for line-reliability test.
                (Use with line length ~ <= 30 characters).
-     s       : Read stats.
-     n       : Read name of terminal as set with 'N'.

      # Commands with upper-case letters modify the state.
+     M<r><msg>
+             : Write a message to the LCD screen. <r> is a single digit giving the row to print in, can be 0 or 1).
+               The following example writes 'Hello World' into the second line:

+                 M1Hello World

      W<xx>   : Writes output pins.
 Understands 8-bit hex number, but only 6 bits are currently addressed: PC[0..5] on the Atmega8 Responds with W<yy> with <yy> the actual bits being set (some